bdeboe/isc-datafest/TUTORIAL.md

 #### Exercises

 **Ex 1.
 We will start by creating a simple model that reads the walmart.csv file, through a foreign table, to generate its own table.
-You need to edit the existing dbt_project.yml in dbt/exercises to add in the  model (workshop).
+You need to edit the existing dbt_project.yml in dbt/exercises to add in the  profile (datafest) and model (workshop).
 We also add in a variable, under the :vars section, called StoreId which we will use later**

 As already mentioned, you can either modify the files in the container or create one in your host machine and copy over to the container using "docker cp", for example: